Senate Passes 2-Year Budget Deal And Sends It To Trump

 Thune acknowledged there would be defections ahead of the vote.

-"There's a lot of good conservative policy in here and we think it's a good vote for our members," he said, adding, "obviously there are people who are going to come to different conclusions."
+"There's a lot of good conservative policy in here, and we think it's a good vote for our members," he said, adding, "Obviously there are people who are going to come to different conclusions."

-Last month, the White House and congressional leaders reached the 2-year spending deal to avert a fiscal crisis.
+Last month, the White House and congressional leaders reached the two-year spending deal to avert a fiscal crisis.
 The government was approaching its limit on borrowing, about six months earlier than predicted.
 Treasury Secretary Steven Mnuchin warned it was possible the government could run out of cash in early September.

 Supporters of the spending deal said without the plan, the government was coming closer to facing a government shutdown or worse, a default.

-Ahead of Thursday's vote, President Donald Trump lauded the plan again on Twitter.
+Ahead of Thursday's vote, Trump lauded the plan again on Twitter.

 Budget Deal is phenomenal for our Great Military, our Vets, and Jobs, Jobs, Jobs!
 Two year deal gets us past the Election.
 Go for it Republicans, there is always plenty of time to CUT!— Donald J. Trump (@realDonaldTrump) August 1, 2019